Günther Prien: Tenth patrol and death

 On 20 February 1941, U-47 departed from Lorient on its tenth and final war patrol.
 Prien located well south of the main wolfpack concentrations.
 He intercepted and repeatedly attacked convoy OB 290.
 The solitary attacks sank two ships.
 Prien continued to pursue the convoy but did not succeed again.
 West of Ireland, Fw 200s sank seven ships from this convoy making it the most successful intervention of German aircraft in the Atlantic.
 The success of the Fw 200s, well out to sea, depredations of U-boat concentrations between Iceland and Britain simultaneously with Operation Berlin, in which battleships Scharnhorst and Gneisenau cruised the convoy lanes was an anxious and operationally complex period for the German Admiralty.

 U-47 went missing after intercepting Convoy OB 293 on 7 March.
 His attack prompted a five-hour chase from 00:23 on 8 March.
 At 05:19 Prien was caught on the surface and dived but could not escape the rapid depth charge attack from the escorts.
-Prien has generally been thought to have been sunk by the British destroyer HMS Wolverine west of Ireland; the submarine was attacked by Wolverine and HMS Verity, which took turns covering each other's ASDIC blind spots and dropping patterns of depth charges until U-47 rose almost to the surface before sinking and then exploded with an orange flash visible from the surface.
+U-47 has generally been thought to have been sunk by the British destroyer HMS Wolverine west of Ireland; the submarine was attacked by Wolverine and HMS Verity, which took turns covering each other's ASDIC blind spots and dropping patterns of depth charges until U-47 rose almost to the surface before sinking and then exploded with an orange flash visible from the surface.
 Other British reports of the action mention a large red glow appearing deep below the surface amid the depth charge explosions.

 To date, there is no official record of what happened to U-47 or her 45 crewmen, though a variety of possibilities exists, including mines, a mechanical failure, falling victim to her own torpedoes, and possibly a later attack that did not confirm any kills by the corvette team of HMS Camellia and HMS Arbutus.
 Posthumously on 18 March, Prien was promoted to Korvettenkapitän (corvette captain/lieutenant commander), effective as of 1 March 1941.

 Prien's death was kept secret until 23 May.
 Churchill had personally announced it to the House of Commons, and propaganda broadcasts to Germany had repeatedly taunted listeners with the question "Where is Prien?" until Germany was forced to acknowledge his loss.
 The announcement was made in the Wehrmachtbericht on 24 May 1941 stating: "The U-boat under the command of Korvettenkapitän Günter Prien did not return from his last patrol against the enemy.
 The loss of the boat has to be assumed."
 The importance of Prien was known to the Reich Ministry of Public Enlightenment and Propaganda.
 To offset the negative impact his death might have on the German population, the message was hidden among the information about the tonnage sunk by U-boats.